 This excellent bottle removes minimum 99.9999% of waterborne bacteria, 99.9% of waterborne protozoan parasites, and filters to 0.2 microns; surpasses EU and EPA filter standards.
 It removes E. Coli, Giardia and Cryptosporidium oocysts, and many other waterborne contaminants.

 Perfect for when you want to stop using bottled water, but don’t quite trust the local water supply.
-I will definitely be taking one of these of Egypt and Jordan next year.

 If straws are something you feel you can’t give up, invest in one of these and keep it in your bag!